It is also known as multiple trauma.

 Referral to the trauma center makes the difference when caring for multiple trauma patients.
 The theoretical order in which patients should be treated includes:

 - Circulation, cervical and lumbar spine, cardiac status.

 - Fluid resuscitation.

 A complete evaluation of the patient and prioritization of the treatment of the lesions is needed.
-Aggressive fluid resuscitation is an important part of therapy to treat hypovolemia, which is common in patients with multiple trauma.
+Aggressive fluid resuscitation is an essential part of therapy to treat hypovolemia, common in patients with multiple trauma.